 Trigger Warning: Strong emotional content and suicide method referenced.
 If you are in crisis, text “help” to 741-741 or call 988

 Charles, who suffered from anxiety and depression and ultimately addiction had been from detox to rehab to a sober house.
 After rehab he looked great.
 I call this “Saturday Charles.”
 He then went to the sober house but relapsed the next morning by walking downtown and buying heroin.
-We can only imagine he got money from his room at home on the way to the recovery house.
-The policy at the sober house was that if you went to … Read more...
+We can only imagine he got money from his room at home on the way to the recovery house. … Read more...

 I remember a trip I took to my grandmother’s when I was around 9 or 10 years old.